cyclehelmets.org

 Principal helmet-sceptic arguments are:

-Helmet sceptics include cycling organisations (especially those that have undertaken their own research), public health doctors and other professionals concerned with cycling safety, encouraging cycle use and helmet analysis.
-Most cycle users are also not convinced of the net benefits of helmet wearing as fewer than a third of people choose to wear one when use is voluntary.
+Helmet sceptics include cycling organisations (especially in Europe where some have undertaken their own research), public health doctors and other professionals concerned with cycling safety, encouraging cycle use and helmet analysis.
+Most cycle users are also not convinced of the net benefits of helmet wearing as in most places fewer than a third of people choose to wear one when use is voluntary.

 In recent years many individuals and cycling organisations have swung from pro-helmet to helmet-sceptic as a result of experience with helmet laws and the growing breadth of evidence.